 (She did not realize she had run over several small children, but these were being attended to by the crowd the great chef had drawn.)

 She ordered me to grasp the tomato while leaning out of the Range Rover’s window.
 “Hold on firmly but gently to that lovely tomato,” she said.

 She accelerated, the tomato broke loose from the vine and we sped back to the kitchen.
 By running several stoplights and using the sidewalks judiciously, we were able to make the return trip in less than three minutes.

 Martha slipped the tomato into boiling water on her stove.
 “Do you begin to see how one goes about selecting fresh ingredients?
 And then keeping them as fresh as possible until they are used?” she asked.

 “How do you tell when salt is fresh?”
 I asked.

 She gave my arm a gentle squeeze.
 “After we get to the Dead Sea, I will show you.”
-She turned down the heat under the tomato.
+She adjusted the heat by half a degree under the tomato.
 “Let’s see how quickly we can get to the airport.
 I think we’ll take the polar route.
 We may want to procure some fresh ice.”